AZaviruha/react-form-generator/README.md

 * Add unit-tests (in progress).
 * Add full metadata format description (in progress).
 * Add complete CRUD example.
-* Add tutorial for adding custom components, so that users will be able to use their own UI-components.

 ### Contributors ###